 Step 1: Meet with the Office of International Education (OIE)

 The OIE is your partner in the planning and administration of your education abroad program.
-The initial meeting will cover your ideas for a short-term program and provide an overview for the designing, planning, and implementation processes.
-Please contact Kelly Watts, Faculty-Led Education Abroad Program Coordinator, for an initial planning meeting, firstname.lastname@example.org or 874-2019.
+The initial meeting will cover your ideas for a short-term program and provide you with an overview for the designing, planning, and implementation processes.
+Please contact Kelly Watts, Faculty-Led Education Abroad Program Coordinator, to set-up an initial planning meeting, firstname.lastname@example.org or 874-2019.

 Step 2: Complete the Education Abroad Program Inventory

-This inventory is designed to establish the framework for a short-term education abroad program and to have Program Directors begin to think critically about the necessary tools and steps for a successful program.
+This inventory is designed to establish the framework for a short-term education abroad program and to help Program Directors begin to think critically about the necessary tools and steps for a successful program.

 Step 3: Conduct a Site Visit (Optional)

 Designing a program in Rhode Island is very different from implementing a program in an international location.
-The OIE recommends Program Directors unfamiliar with site location conduct a visit.
+The OIE recommends that Program Directors unfamiliar with program location conduct a site visit.
 Familiarity with housing, dining, local transportation and emergency services is imperative for having a successful program.